Can you think of a pop song that got an official music video from its record company more than a quarter-century after its release?

 Plastic Love and more

 Plastic Love tells the story of a woman who lost the man she truly loves.
-Any new guy pursuing her could not make her forget the loneliness she feels after her loss.
+Any new guy pursuing her could not make her forget the loneliness she was feeling after her loss.
 The song belongs to the genre of City Pop, a blend of Western disco and funk with a bit of East-Asian flavor.
 It made it into Japanese mainstream during the 70s and 80s, while the country became the world’s economic powerhouse.
 Check out my City Pop playlist below.

 Now And Forever